Docs Menu

 • Related Topics

-If you have not yet enabled encryption at rest for your new or existing Atlas project, follow the Enable Role-Based Access to Your Encryption Key for a Project procedure to enable encryption at rest for your Atlas project.
-If you have an Atlas project for which you have already enabled encryption at rest and configured credentials-based access to your encryption keys, follow the Switch to Role-Based Access to Your Encryption Key for a Project procedure to switch to role-based access to your encryption keys.
+If you have not yet enabled Encryption at Rest for your new or existing Atlas project, follow the Enable Role-Based Access for Your Encryption Key for a Project procedure to enable Encryption at Rest for your Atlas project.
+If you have an Atlas project for which you have already enabled Encryption at Rest and configured credentials-based access to your encryption keys, follow the Switch to Role-Based Access for Your Encryption Key for a Project procedure to switch to role-based access to your encryption keys.

 You must configure customer key management for the Atlas project before enabling it on clusters in that project.